microchip-pic-avr-examples/attiny1627-force-sensitive-resistor-with-12-bit-adc/readme.md

 ## Conclusion

-This example has shown how to measure a force sensitive resistor using the ADC on a tinyAVR 2 Family microcontroller.
+This example has shown how to measure a force sensitive resistor using the ADC on a tinyAVR 2 Family microcontroller, and show the result both using LEDs and sent over Bluetooth.